OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     }
     ````

 1. Although the app's functionality isn't complete, the visual markup is.
 You can see it by saving all your work and returning to Office Online.
 It should look similar to below.
-If you previously closed the Excel Online window or if your Office Online session has expired (the add-in doesn't seem to load), follow the [Side-load the Office add-in](#side-load-the-office-add-in) steps above.
+If you previously closed the Excel Online window or if your Office Online session has expired (the add-in doesn't seem to load), follow the [Sideload the Office Add-in](#sideload-the-office-add-in) steps above.

     ![Add-in with visual markup complete](./Images/AddinVisual.png)